mesosphere-backup/training/velocity-training-09-2016/dcos-102.md

 ![Install CLI](images/dcos-cli-install.png)

-Use the Linux instructions if you're SSHed into a Linux VM.
+Use the Linux instructions if you're using a Linux VM for your workspace.

 TODO: do the Windows instructions work in GitBash?